 Accounting Cycle Explained

-The accounting cycle comprises eight steps businesses follow to ensure that their books are balanced so they can be closed and reset for the next accounting period, when the cycle begins again.
-Typically, the domain of an accounting team or bookkeeper, the accounting cycle begins with a business event, or transaction.
+The accounting cycle consists of eight steps used by businesses to ensure balanced books that close easily and reset for the next accounting period, when the cycle begins again.
+Typically the domain of an accounting team or bookkeeper, the accounting cycle begins with a business event or transaction.
 Ensuing steps include data analysis and adjustments, if necessary.
 The sequence culminates in the preparation of standardized reports that reflect the company’s financial performance and help guide internal and external decision-making.

 The Purpose of the Accounting Cycle

-Some steps in the accounting cycle are more tedious than others, but each one is set up to enable bookkeepers or accountants to diligently check their work before proceeding.
+Some steps in the accounting cycle are more tedious than others, but each one enables bookkeepers or accountants to diligently check their work before proceeding.
 This is especially crucial for the final steps of the accounting cycle, when financial statements are created and the books are reset.

 What Are the 8 Steps of the Accounting Cycle?

 The goal of the accounting cycle is to develop an accurate account of a company’s financial position.
-Below are the eight steps of the accounting cycle.
+The eight steps of the accounting cycle are:

 - Identify and analyze transactions.